 - Marsala wine.
 Just get some.
 And use it.

 - Don’t skip or skimp on the fresh herbs, they make a huge difference in this dish.

 Pasta with Wild Mushrooms and Hazelnuts & Gruyere

-- .5 ounce package that's half an ounce dried wild mushrooms, any variety, I used Chanterelles
+- 1/2 ounce package dried wild mushrooms, any variety (I used Chanterelles)

 - 1 cup heavy cream

 - 4-5 cups fresh wild mushrooms, trimmed and sliced